eclipse-archived/ceylon-lang.org/documentation/ide/install.md

 ---
 # #{page.title}

-The M1 "Newton" release of the Ceylon IDE is avaiable from our Eclipse plugin update site.
+The M1 "Newton" release of the Ceylon IDE is available from our Eclipse plugin update site.
 Note that the version of the Ceylon compiler embedded in this M1 release is compatible with the Ceylon M1 "Newton" command-line tools.